 LTC facilities are responsible for providing all over the counter (OTC) drugs to Medicaid recipients.
+OTC drugs are part of the per diem for LTC recipients.

 Over the Counter Drugs for Preventive Care

 Select over the counter (OTC) agents for preventive care will be reimbursed when: